franko-c/odin-recipes/README.md

 - The home page displays a list of recipes with links to individual recipe pages.

-- Click on any recipe link to view the detailed recipe.
+- Click on any recipe link, or on the navigation bar, to view the detailed recipe.